JohnStortaJr/basic-aws-wordpress/README.md

 - `instances.tf` EC2 configurations

 ## Deployment
-Once all the prerequisites are completed and you have setup your `secret.tfvars` file, use the following commands to check and deploy the configuration.
+Once all the prerequisites are completed and you have setup your `secrets.tfvars` file, use the following commands to check and deploy the configuration.

 Initialize Terraform
 ```